How to visit Mussenden Temple and Downhill Demesne

-Mussenden Temple is perched precariously on the edge of a slowly dissolving cliff on the northern coast of Ireland.
+Mussenden Temple is perched precariously on the edge of a slowly dissolving cliff on the north-western coast of Northern Ireland actually on the Causeway Coastal Route.
 The Temple is located in the beautiful landscape of Downhill Demesne near Castlerock in County Londonderry.

 The dramatic 120 ft cliff top that Mussenden is perched on has slowly been eroding for hundreds of years but the outstanding views from the edge offer westward views to Magilligan Point and Donegal and to the east Castlerock beach; which you might recognize from the Game of Thrones.
 Further on you can see Fair Head, Portrush and Portstewart.
 Both Mussenden Temple and Downhill Beach were used in Game of Thrones as the location for the Dragonstone exterior.